berargt/BagTest/README.md

 # BagTest

+Ventilators In Peoria (VIP)

+Test the VIP fixture

-This is written and tested on the Arduino Mega.
+This is written and tested on the Arduino Mega 2560

 Serial Port Info: